Israeli forces intercept Gaza-bound aid flotilla

 More than 50 vessels departed from the Turkish port city of Marmaris last week.

-Israeli forces have begun intercepting vessels from a Gaza-bound aid flotilla, according to organisers and video footage from onboard the boats.
+Israeli forces have begun intercepting vessels from a Gaza-bound aid flotilla, according to organisers and video footage from the boats.

-The Global Sumud Flotilla said Israeli military personnel boarded several vessels off the coast of Cyprus as the convoy attempted to continue towards the besieged Gaza Strip on Monday.
+Shortly before the interceptions began, the organisers said in a statement shared on social media on Monday, “250 miles from Gaza, in international waters, Israel is preparing to attack the Global Sumud Flotilla”.

 Recommended Storieslist of 4 items